 Physics graduates from the University of Wisconsin-Whitewater have achieved success in many fields.
 Many of our graduates work in industry in both technical and management positions.
 Teaching continues to be a good career choice, with a stable demand for physics teachers.
 Military service, including the Navy's nuclear program, is another possible career option.
 A physics degree is also excellent preparation for further study in many areas.
-Recent UW-Whitewater graduates are pursuing graduate study in physics as well as in related areas such as astronomy, engineering, computer science, and medicine.
+Recent UW-Whitewater graduates are pursuing graduate study in physics as well as in related areas such as astronomy, engineering, computer science, data science and medicine.
 Other UW-W graduates are conducting research in diverse fields, including oceanography at the Naval Oceanographic Office, aerostructural test engineering at NASA-Johnson Space Center in Houston, and the Human Genome Project at UW-Madison.

 Recent UW-Whitewater physics graduates' employers range from large corporations such as Johnson Controls, Wisconsin Energy, and Motorola, to smaller high-technology companies such as Bell Industries and Fedco Electronics.
 Many recent graduates are also teaching in middle and high schools.
 Essentially all of our graduates who seek employment in a technical field are able to find it.
 Starting salaries for physics graduates are good; according to a recent survey by the American Institute of Physics, the median salary of 2010 physics degree recipients was